 So, I found it ironic that she becomes more likeable, while Tevye becomes the opposite as the film progresses.
 There are other moments that I also found odd.

 One is during the musical number, “Do You Love Me?” and all the good things Golde and Tevye have done, despite meeting on their wedding day 25 years prior.
 Golde tasted the soup she was cooking, but put the spoon back into the pot.
 I thought, Eww, she just put her germs in that.

 That is considered bad manners and unsanitary, even if you’re not sick.
 She should have dripped a small amount of the soup onto another spoon and tasted it from there.

 While still discussing sanitation, I also found the idea of gifting a bride and groom with live chickens a health hazard in an indoor setting not designated for animals.
 But maybe that occurred at Eastern European weddings in 1905, the year the story takes place.

 Other parts that surprised me about Tzeitel and Motel’s wedding was that no one else dresses up, besides them.
 All the girls, including the older ones, like Hodel and Chava, wear ribbons in their hair.

-Everyone also produces internal thought songs – which suggests that the ceremony is done in complete silence as Tzeitel and Motel light candles.
+Everyone also produces internal thought songs – which reveals that the ceremony is done in complete silence as Tzeitel and Motel light candles.

 I would find that awkward in real life.
-You’d think there would be zemirot, which are a group of Hebrew hymns, as Tzeitel and Motel it the candles, followed by a notary asking them traditional marriage questions, like, “Do you agree to honor and care for each other as long as you live together?”
+You’d think there would be zemirot, which are a group of Hebrew hymns, as Tzeitel and Motel it the candles, or at least a notary asking them traditional marriage questions, like, “Do you agree to honor and care for each other as long as you live together?”